Let’s face it, filming a wedding can be really stressful.

 I use that lens to film a wedding, and my goodness, the image quality is phenomenal, and that bokeh is so buttery at F 1.4.

-I also found that I really enjoyed that focal length because I could back up a little bit from my subject and get a similar feeling that I get from shooting with my 24 millimeters or walk a little bit closer and still have the lens be tight enough.
+I also enjoyed that focal length because I could back up a bit from my subject and get a similar feeling from shooting with my 24 millimeters or walking a little closer and still having the lens tight enough.

-It’s well built, weather-sealed, and includes features like dedicated autofocus or manual focus switch on the side that makes it super quick to switch between those two settings.
+It’s well built, weather-sealed, and includes features like a dedicated autofocus or manual focus switch on the side, making it super quick to switch between those settings.

 It also has my favorite feature of all.